Building User Interfaces for iOS

 Dynamic Layout

-Imagine that we have a need to present a View or ViewController with a different layout or color depending on data we apply to.
-There are two options to make this work: 1.
+In cases where there is a need to present a View or ViewController with a different layout or color depending on applied data, there are two options to make this work: 1.
 Building another View or ViewController in a different layout for different data.
 This is not reusable.
-2. Implementing a branching condition for the View or ViewController layout depending on the data we apply to it.
+2. Implementing a branching condition for the View or ViewController layout depending on the applied data.
 This can only be done programmatically.
 As a result, the layout code would now be both in the Interface Builder and application code.

 Programmatically